Silliman University: Rankings and reputation

 Silliman is one of few schools in the Philippines that are included in international academic ranking tables.
 In 2011 it was listed as one of five (5) Philippine schools in the category for Life Sciences and Medicine.
 It maintained its spot in comparison with other Philippine schools from 2012-2016.
 It slightly dipped in 2017 in relation to other schools in Asia although still landing 6th among Philippine schools that remained in the list.
 It ranked 7th in 2020, 5th in 2021, 5th in 2022, and 5th in 2023.
 In relation to other Asian universities, it ranked 88th in Southeastern Asia, and 551st-600th in the whole of Asia, respectively.
 It landed 6th among Philippine schools in 2024, and 9th for 2025.

 Webometrics, also ranks Silliman among the top schools in the country, landing 13th in 2016 and 9th in 2021.
 In a non-academic ranking, Silliman was listed by Christian Universities Online as one of the "50 Most Beautiful Christian College and University Campuses in the World".
+Meanwhile, the university is Top 10 in the Philippines' Best Universities for 2026 by EduRank.